Free membership for all public sector organisations

 Gedling Homes was created on the transfer of all of Gedling Borough Council’s housing stock on November 3rd 2008 following a ballot of all our tenants.
-Our stock of 3362 homes is mainly in the urban areas of Arnold, Carlton, Gedling and Netherfield, and with some properties in the rural communities across Gedling Borough.
-Many of our staff are former employees of Gedling Borough Council, and bring with them years of local housing experience.
-Gedling Homes are proud to be part of the New Charter Housing Trust Group.
+Their stock of 3362 homes is mainly in the urban areas of Arnold, Carlton, Gedling and Netherfield, and with some properties in the rural communities across Gedling Borough.
+Many of their staff are former employees of Gedling Borough Council, and bring with them years of local housing experience.
+Gedling Homes are part of Jigsaw Group.

 The Guinness Partnership owns and manages nearly 60,000 homes, employs around 3,000 members of staff, and provides services for more than 120,000 customers nationwide.